-Crinkly Food Packaging
+Crinkly Packaging

-Crinkly Food Packaging (Multi-Layer Plastic)
+Crinkly Packaging (Multi-Layer Plastic)

 Not to be confused with stretchy plastic film.
 Crinkly food packaging includes chip bags, coffee bags, granola bar wrappers, and similar materials.
 These items may look simple, but they’re made from several fused layers of different materials, which is why they’re so difficult to recycle through traditional systems.